survivejs/webpack-book/manuscript/appendices/02_hmr.md

 HMR is possible with JavaScript too, but due to application state, it's harder. [react-hot-loader](https://github.com/gaearon/react-hot-loader/) and [vue-hot-reload-api](https://www.npmjs.com/package/vue-hot-reload-api) are good examples.

+T> Given HMR can be complex to implement, a good compromise is to store application state to `localStorage` and then hydrate the application based on that after a refresh.
+Doing this pushes the problem to the application side.

 ## Enabling HMR

 The following things have to happen for HMR to work: